robinovitch61/the-leo-zone/content/posts/aoc-2022/index.md

       how to trim down states.
 Read a few other people's solutions before being able to grok and solve myself.

+  25: i very unnecessarily solved this with a trimmed
+      BFS, the same technique as 16 and 19 :)
 ```

 ### Less Hints and Peeking